DegreePrerequisiteTracker/Degree-Prerequisite-Tracker/docs/ExampleFlows.md

 User wants to browse the course catalog, and get information for a specific course.

-1. `GET /departments` gets a list of departments
+1. `GET /subjects` gets a list of subjects
-2. `GET /department/{course_prefix}/course` select course prefix from the list of departments, gets a list of all courses in that department
+2. `GET /subjects/{subjectsId}/course` select course prefix from the list of subjects, gets a list of all courses in that subject
 3. `GET /course/{course_id}/` select a course id from the list of courses, and get information about a specific course

 ### Using a plan